jaredpalmer/formik/docs/src/pages/docs/tutorial.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import { Formik, Form, useField } from 'formik';
-import styled from '@emotion/styled';
 import * as Yup from 'yup';

 const MyTextInput = ({ label, ...props }) => {
   // useField() returns [formik.getFieldProps(), formik.getFieldMeta()]
-  // which we can spread on <input> and also replace ErrorMessage entirely. const [field, meta] = useField(props);
+  // which we can spread on <input>.
+We can use field meta to show an error
+  // message if the field is invalid and it has been touched (i.e. visited) const [field, meta] = useField(props);
   return (
     <>